 With Picmonic, facts become pictures.
 We've taken what the science shows - image mnemonics work - but we've boosted the effectiveness by building and associating memorable characters, interesting audio stories, and built-in quizzing.

-DOWNLOAD PDFLeukemia is caused by a mutation of DNA in certain cells that result in immature WBCs in the bone marrow.
-A combination of environmental and genetic factors including chemicals, viruses, radiation, immunologic deficiencies, and oncogenes may lead to leukemia.
-Proliferation of immature WBCs leads to bone marrow failure as the blast cells replace normal bone marrow cells.
-The type of white blood cell affected determines the specific classification of leukemia.
+DOWNLOAD PDFUnregulated, differentiated growth of a large number of immature WBCs in the bone marrow contribute to marrow failure.
+Disease etiology from environmental and/or genetic factors including chemicals, viruses, radiation, immunologic deficiencies, and oncogenes may contribute to the development of leukemia in some patients.
+The type and location of the white blood cell affected determines the specific classification of leukemia.

 Patients with leukemia may experience generalized fatigue with progressive weakness.
 The decreased production of red blood cells in the bone marrow decreases the body's ability to transport oxygen to other cells for energy production.
 The patient may experience constant sleepiness known as somnolence.
 Since fatigue becomes tiresome, teach the patient about medications, self-care measures, and when to seek medical attention.

-The disease process may cause anorexia and nausea resulting in weight loss.
-Patients with leukemia should be referred for nutritional consult in attempt to prevent weight loss (refer to the Picmonic on "Leukemia Interventions").
+Increased metabolic demand, proliferation of malignant leukocytes, maintenance of body systems despite inefficient processes, and pathology (e.g. hepatomegaly, splenomegaly) contribute to the development of unintentional weight loss amongst patients with leukemia.
+Patients with leukemia should be referred for nutritional consultation in an attempt to prevent and mitigate unintentional weight loss (refer to the Picmonic on "Leukemia Interventions").

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.